jaequery/jasis/README.md

 ### What is Jasis?

-Jasis is a ultra-lightweight starter kit based on Sinatra framework to rapidly deploy a website.
+Jasis is an ultra-lightweight website starter kit based on Sinatra framework.

 ### Why Jasis?